PIesPnuema/CiscoCodeSnippets/README.md

 Figure (1-1)

 ##### Cisco Snippets
-- You will need the Cisco IOS Syntax extension in vsCode to be able to add a json file containing the cisco configurations found inside this repo.
+- You will need the Cisco IOS Syntax extension in vsCode to be able to add a JSON file containing the Cisco configurations found inside this repo.
-- I am using the Cisco IOS Syntax extension by jamiewoodio
+- I am using the Cisco IOS Syntax extension by Jamiewoodio

 ![Figure (1-2)](/resources/figure1-2.png)
 Figure (1-2)